IMACULGY/pokemonRL/README.md

 The emulator is provided by the useful module [pyboy](https://github.com/Baekalfen/PyBoy).

 The wrapper code for Pokemon Red is written by me, and located in [`battle_wrapper.py`](battle_wrapper.py).
 The demo for this wrapper is located at [`emu_demo.py`](emu_demo.py).
 There are some variables at the top of the file that you may change.
-To just run the battle emulator on its own, set `DEMO_MODE` to false.
+To fully control the emulator with arrow keys, X, and Z, set `DEMO_MODE` to false.
 There are two demo modes, a manual stepper and a random stepper.
 Change which one to use by editing `MANUAL_STEP_MODE`.
 Be advised, the manual stepper will ask for user input.

 Any files for game ROMs, RAMs, and states are located in the [/roms](/roms/) directory.